Liberals from White House to Hawaii push for mask mandates but data is underwhelming

 The CDC update marks a stark reversal from May when the administration said fully vaccinated individuals could ditch the masks and get back to life as normal.

-"That was true at the time," Biden told Fox News’ Peter Doocy Thursday when pressed on the flip-flop.
+"That was true at the time," Biden told Fox News’ Peter Doocy on Thursday when pressed about the flip-flop.
 "Because I thought there were people that were going to understand that getting vaccinated made a dramatic difference.
 And what happened was the new variant came along, they didn’t get vaccinated, it spread more rapidly, and more people were getting sick."

 MORE STATES AND CITIES, INCLUDING WASHINGTON DC, BRING BACK MASK MANDATES AFTER CONTROVERSIAL CDC GUIDANCE

 Meanwhile, Republican Govs.
-Ron DeSantis and Greg Abbott, of Florida and Texas respectively, issued bans on mask mandates.
+Ron DeSantis of Florida and Greg Abbott of Texas issued bans on mask mandates.

 "The path forward relies on personal responsibility rather than government mandates," Abbott said in a statement.

-Despite the new CDC guidance and liberal rush to reinstate mask rules, critics across the country have also risen up in protest.
+Despite the new CDC guidance and the liberal rush to reinstate mask rules, critics across the country have also risen up in protest.

-"Joe Biden wants to mandate that federal employees must get the vaccine," Texas Sen. Ted Cruz said on the Senate floor Friday.
+"Joe Biden wants to mandate that federal employees must get the vaccine," U.S. Sen. Ted Cruz, R-Texas, said on the Senate floor Friday.
 "Who the heck is the federal government to tell people they must stick a needle in their arm?"

 Cruz added that he and his family had been vaccinated – but that it was by their own free will.